 Firefighter adopting kitten saved from house fire on Ford Street

-BATON ROUGE - Firefighters were called to a home off Ford Street for the second house fire in the capital city Friday morning.
+BATON ROUGE - A kitten has a new home and a dog was saved after a fire on Ford Street Friday morning.

 The Baton Rouge Fire Department said it was responding to a house fire on Ford Street shortly after 8 a.m..
 It was not immediately clear what caused the fire.

-Officials said there were no injuries, and one firefighter said she is taking home a kitten they rescued from the home named Sorbet.
+Officials said there were no injuries, and that firefighters were able to rescue the homeowner's dog from underneath the burning house.

+That's not all - a stray kitten had also been living under the home and was rescued.
+The kitten, who has been named Sorbet, is being taken home by one of the responding firefighters, Emily Case.

 Trending News